JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 # Authorization Using The Cedarling

 This quick start guide shows how to quickly test authorization of a user action using the Cedarling.
+We will be using [the application asserted identity approach](./README.md#token-based-access-control-tbac-v-application-asserted-identity) in this guide to implement role based access control(RBAC).
+Refer to [this section]() to understand how to use Cedarling with TBAC approach.

-To do this, we need 3 things.
+To see authorization using Cedarling in action, we need 3 things.

-1. Authorization policy
+1. An authorization policy
 2. A request for user action
 3. A running instance of the Cedarling